GLOBAL INNOVATION AWARD

 The FIRST ® LEGO® League Global Innovation Award showcases the real-world, innovative solutions created by FIRST LEGO League teams from around the world as part of their annually-themed Challenge.

 Demonstrating originality, creativity, potential impact and value, 20 semi-finalist teams from around the world are recognized for their inventions, and receive assistance to further develop solutions, including $20,000 USD to the winning team.
 Virginia + DC FIRST LEGO League typically gets to nominate 2-3 teams to be considered for the award.
-This season we have 4 nominations spots; two were given at the VA-DC FLL Challenge Championship and two will be given through a separate nominating process (accepting submissions now).
+This season; two nomination spots will be given out at our VA-DC FIRST LEGO League Regional Championship and the remaining spots will be offered through a virtual submission process in January 2023 (more details to come).

-The Global Innovation Awards will be held remotely from June 28-30, 2021.
-Read more here.
+The Global Innovation Awards will be held in June 2023 (location TBA)

 What are the similarities/ differences between the Innovation Project and Global Innovation rubrics?